gyanendrasingh2005/demo/README.md

 # demo
-this is my firstgit  repo
+this is my firstgit  repo.
+author-Gyanendra singh